Faad/porfolio/README.md

 # porfolio
 Tämä on porfolio.
-Laitan tänne lähdekoodia ja skriptejä This is porfolio.
-I am going to put here souerce code and script
+Laitan tänne lähdekoodia ja skriptejä This is the porfolio.
+I am going to put here a souerce code and a script